Female student holding architecture model

 Recognition and validation

-This course is prescribed and recognised by the Architects Registration Board (ARB) and validated by the Royal Institute of British Architects (RIBA).
+This course is validated by the Royal Institute of British Architects (RIBA) and provides an exemption from RIBA Part 1.

 I have learned about the materials used for buildings, model making and renders for drawings.
 I have enjoyed learning how to make scale, plan, elevation, section and technical drawings.